MahmoudMahdy605/Reserve_It---Sports-Booking-App/README.md

 # Reserve It, A Sports Booking App ( still under progress, 90% done )

-Reserve It is a cross-platform mobile app made for sport centers' owners to:
+"Reserve It" is a cross-platform mobile app made for sport centers' owners to:
 <br /><br />
 1- Organize all reservation data.